-I milk a lot of nuts, grains and seeds - check out the other vegan milk recipes.
+I milk a lot of nuts, grains and seeds and like to make a different plant based milk every day.
 But I am partial to almond milk, because it is the most alkaline.
-I make a small batch of home-made almond milk almost every day.
+I make a batch of home-made almond milk every day to mix with my green juice as an alkaline elixir.
 It is important to choose the best quality almonds in order to yield the healthiest richest tasting milk, and it is also very important to soak your almonds in order to neutralize the enzyme inhibitors, activate the nutrient potential, and make them easier to pulverize.
-Read my section on Why Soak Nuts and Grains for more info on this.
+Read my soaking page in the resources section.

 Almonds that are still in the shells have the longest shelf life, and would be preferably stored in a hermetically sealed container.
 Almonds are really susceptible to rancidity because of their high fat content.
 Choose shells that are not split or stained.
 They should smell sweet and nutty.
 If they smell bitter, they are rancid.
 Always store almonds in a sealed glass jar in the fridge.

-Home-made raw almond milk would be one of my favourite things to drink.
-I only use home made vegan dairy free milks in my vegan smoothies.
-I never liked dairy milk, sheep's milk, or goat’s milk growing up.
-But I could drink home-made vegan nut milks all day long.
-I was first exposed to home-made raw almond milk about 12 years ago when I stayed with my friend Jeanette whilst in Sydney doing a play.
+I was first introduced to home-made raw almond milk about 12 years ago when I stayed with my friend Jeanette whilst in Sydney doing a play.
 She had a jug of home-made almond milk that she used on her cereal.
-I started to make my own vegan almond milk recipe from then on, and have been milking those raw almonds for all they are worth with gratitude every since.
-Back then, processed pre-packaged almond milk was not readily available in stores, so making your own home-made almond milk was the only option.
+I started making almond milk from then on, and have been milking those raw almonds for all they are worth with gratitude every since.
+Back then, processed pre-packaged almond milk was not readily available in stores, so making your own almond milk was the only option.
 It is still the best option so you can control the quality and integrity of the finished product - the freshness of the nuts, the sugar levels, and the texture.

-Home made fresh raw almond milk is Raw, Live, Creamy, Frothy, Healthy, and has no additives or preservatives like most processed nut milks.
+Home made fresh raw almond milk is contains live enzymes with no additives or preservatives like most processed nut milks.
 It is a little piece of nutty heaven -- sweet, mild, and more gentle on the digestive system than heavily processed milks.
 It is fantastic to drink, put it on cereals, use in smoothies and shakes, and in cakes.
 I just can't get enough of it.